1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 <div v-click>
 <br>
-We teach machines to guess what things are, or will, be based on lots and lots of examples
+We teach machines to guess what things are, or will, be based on lots and lots of data
 <br>
 </div>